The Euler Scheme for Fractional Stochastic Delay Differential Equations with Additive Noise: Abstract

 \section{Abstract}

-In this paper we consider the Euler scheme for a class of stochastic delay differential equations driven by a linear fractional $\alpha$-stable Lévy motion with index $H\in(0,1)$.
-We establish the consistency of the scheme and study the limit distribution of the normalized error process.
-We show that in the rough case, i.e. when $H<1/\alpha$, the rate of convergence of the simulation error is of order $\Delta_{n}^{H+1-1/\alpha}$ and that the limit process is once again the solution of an (semi-linear) SDDE.
+In this paper we consider the Euler-Maruyama scheme for a class of stochastic delay differential equations driven by a fractional Brownian motion with index $H\in(0,1)$.
+We establish the consistency of the scheme and study the rate of convergence of the normalized error process.
+This is done by checking that the generic rate of convergence of the error process with stepsize $\Delta_{n}$ is $\Delta_{n}^{\min\{H+\frac{1}{2},3H,1\}}$.
+It turned out that such a rate is suboptimal when the delay is smooth and $H>1/2$.
+In this context, and in contrast to the non-delayed framework, we show that a convergence of order $H+1/2$ is achievable.